Seller Financing: A Practical and Flexible Solution for Real Estate Transactions

 Seller financing is governed by several important laws like the Dodd-Frank Act, Truth in Lending Act (TILA), and Colorado’s S.A.F.E.
 Act.
 These regulations require specific disclosures and govern how loans are structured and how loan originators (if involved) are compensated.
 Without legal guidance, sellers risk non-compliance penalties, and buyers might miss critical information about the loan terms or property encumbrances.

 A major risk for sellers is buyer default.
 If payments aren’t made on time, the seller may need to foreclose to regain the property.
 Foreclosure is a complex legal process that requires precision and compliance with state laws.
-Without proper documentation—such as a clear promissory note and security instrument (like a deed of trust)—the seller’s ability to enforce the loan is severely weakened.
+Without proper documentation, such as a clear promissory note and security instrument (like a deed of trust), the seller’s ability to enforce the loan is severely weakened.
 Buyers also face risks such as balloon payments that require refinancing at the end of the term, or higher interest rates compared to traditional loans.
-Without clear, legally enforceable agreements, misunderstandings or disputes can lead to costly legal battles.
+With an experienced lawyer to help review and draft clear agreements, buyers and sellers can avoid risks, allowing for a seamless transaction.

-A more common type of seller-finance deals in this higher interest rate environment is using a wrap-around mortgage to sell a property subject-to.
+A more common type of seller-finance deals in a higher interest rate environment is using a wrap-around mortgage to sell a property subject-to.
 In such a wrap deal, the seller’s existing mortgage remains in place, and the seller extends a new loan to the buyer that "wraps around" the original loan.
 This arrangement requires careful documentation and transparency because the buyer’s payments must cover both loans.
 Sellers must provide the buyer with the original promissory note, deed of trust, and recent mortgage statements to ensure full understanding.
-Without proper legal oversight, wrap-around mortgages can lead to default on the original loan, hidden liabilities, or disputes over payment responsibilities.
+Without legal guidance, wrap-around mortgages can cause default on the original loan, hidden liabilities, or disputes over payment responsibilities.

 EXPLORE OUR CLIENT REVIEWS